 The scientists claimed,

 God had created black people, brown skinned and white people separately, and each of them were different, had different capacities, and there was a hierarchy.National Geographic

 So, what is the origin of Black people anyway?

-Of course, there is a long list of conspiracy theories regarding how the black race came to be.
+Of course, there is a long list of conspiracy theories and expert opinions regarding how the black race came to be.

 The environmental theories in ancient Greek claim that the skin color of the people changed depending on where they lived.

 Those that lived in the northernmost regions of the earth became light-skinned because of exposure to mild sunshine, and those near the Equator had dark skin because of extensive exposure to sunlight!

 Elsewhere, another Greek mythology claimed that Phaeton, the son of Helios brought the sun chariot too close to Ethiopians, thereby turning their skin color to black!

 While at it, we can also safely presume the initial inhabitants of the earth in the Bible were largely dark brown to olive skin color tones, owing to Middle Eastern origin.
 The white and black complexions somehow evolved from this.